PatCapon39/nextflow-seqera/main/service-commitments.md

 		<td style="border-color: rgb(0, 0, 0); border-style: solid; border-width: 1px; text-align: center; padding-right: 3pt; padding-left: 3pt;"> 95%
 		</td>
 		<td style="border-color: rgb(0, 0, 0); border-style: solid; border-width: 1px; padding-right: 3pt; padding-left: 3pt;">
-        If you using your own compute infrastructure, you will be affected by the availability of Nextflow Seqera platform and your own compute backend only.
+        If you are using your own compute infrastructure, you will be affected by the availability of Nextflow Seqera Platform and your own compute backend only.
 		</td>
 		<td style="border-color: rgb(0, 0, 0); border-style: solid; border-width: 1px; padding-right: 3pt; padding-left: 3pt;">
         </td>